Arbitration in Germany — Explained by an German Attorney

 It is important to note that the exact course of arbitration proceedings depends on various factors, including the arbitration agreement, the applicable arbitration rules and the procedures of the chosen arbitration institution.

 The flexibility of arbitral proceedings is a decisive factor in conflict resolution.
-The parties have the opportunity to determine the procedural rules according to their needs.
-Every attorney knows that the flexible procedure can help to ensure that a dispute resolution is customised and effective.
-The high degree of flexibility of the arbitration procedure also paves the way for numerous ways to reach an agreement quickly in order to remove obstacles to further co-operation between the business partners.
+The parties have the opportunity to determine the procedural rules according to each party's requirements.
+Every German attorney knows that the flexible procedure can help to ensure that a dispute resolution is customized and effective.
+The high degree of flexibility of the arbitration procedure also paves the way for numerous ways to reach an agreement quickly.
+In spite of the conflict, a further co-operation between the business partners should always be attempted.

 In addition, the arbitral tribunal's decision is generally enforceable.
 This ensures that the results of the arbitration proceedings can be enforced in a national and international context.

-A major advantage of arbitration proceedings is that they can be established as a means of conflict resolution before the contract is concluded and therefore before the dispute arises.
-By integrating arbitration clauses into contracts, german and international companies can create a clear regulation from the outset in the event of disputes.
-This not only promotes trust between the contracting parties, but also enables efficient conflict resolution when disagreements arise.
-Arbitration clauses and arbitral proceedings increase the chances that disputes can be settled quickly and without publicity and that the business relationship can be continued after the conflict has ended.
+A major advantage of arbitration proceedings is that they can be established as a means of conflict resolution before the contract is concluded and before any dispute arises.
+By integrating arbitration clauses into contracts, German and international companies can create clear regulations from the outset in the event of any disputes.
+This not only promotes trust between the contracting parties, but also enables efficient conflict resolutions when disagreements arise.
+Arbitration clauses and arbitral proceedings increase the chances that disputes can be settled quickly and without publicity to enable a business relationship to continue after the conflict has ended.

 Q&A - Arbitral proceedings, arbitral tribunal, arbitral award